QuantumNovice/awesome-civil-engineering/README.md

 - [STAAD.Pro V8i](https://www.bentley.com/en/products/product-line/structural-analysis-design/staadpro) - A comprehensive structural analysis and design software that offers a free trial period.
 - [RISA-3D](https://risa3d.com/) - A free 3D structural analysis software for building and bridge design.
 - [Dlubal RFEM](https://www.dlubal.com/en/products/rfem-fea-software/what-is-rfem) - A 3D finite element analysis software for structural analysis and design of membrane and tensile structures as well as for plant and mechanical engineering or dynamic analysis.
+- [SpaceGASS](https://spacegass.com/) - Amulti-purpose 3D analysis and design program for structural engineers for analysis of beams, trusses and frames to buildings, towers, tanks, cable structures and bridges.

 ## Structural Simulation Software